Skip to content

 WeatherTech Easy Ramp large dog ramp for car with dog walking up into vehicle

-The WeatherTech Easy Ramp is the premium American import in this category.
-Single-piece design (no folding hinges to fail), proprietary non-slip walking surface that gives even nervous dogs the confidence to commit, and a 136 kg weight rating that handles the biggest breeds without flex.
-Heavier than the folding ramps to store, but if your dog uses the ramp every day, the single-piece build is more durable over years.
+The premium American import in this category.
+Single-piece design means no folding hinges to fail, the proprietary non-slip surface gives even nervous dogs the confidence to commit, and the 136 kg rating handles the biggest breeds without flex.
+Heavier to store than the folding ramps, but if your dog uses the ramp every day, the single-piece build lasts better over years.

 Best for: Daily users who don't need to fold the ramp away, big breeds, owners who want US-engineered build quality.

-Dashie folding dachshund dog ramp pinewood ramp for small breeds and long-backed dogs
+Folding dachshund dog ramp timber ramp with anti-slip carpet for small breeds

 Best for: Dachshunds, corgis, beagles, French bulldogs, and any small breed with back issues.